-Other advantages of becoming a Limited Company
+Other Advantages of Becoming a Limited Company

 In addition to the fact that you might pay less tax, there can be a range of other reasons to incorporate your business, such as:

 - Creating a separate legal entity.
-As a sole trader, if someone takes legal action against your business, they sue you personally.
-In the case of a Limited Company, it is the company which is normally the subject of a law suit.
-As an employee of the company, you are no more open to a personal law suit than any other employee.
+As a Sole Trader, if someone takes legal action against your business, they sue you personally.
+In the case of a Limited Company, it is the company which is normally the subject of a lawsuit.
+As an employee of the company, you are no more open to a personal lawsuit than any other employee.

 - Raising capital by issuing shares.
-If you are a sole trader, your only way of raising extra finance may be by a bank loan.
-Limited companies however, can raise capital by issuing shares to investors, who then buy into your business.
+If you are a Sole Trader, your only way of raising extra finance may be by a bank loan.
+Limited Companies, however, can raise capital by issuing shares to investors, who then buy into your business.